chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_engagement_consulting_project_writeboards.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 A **Writeboard** provides a collaborative workspace for editing documents.
-In many cases, |opscode| uses them to provide a starting place for customer requirements or prerequisites.
+In many cases, |company_name| uses them to provide a starting place for customer requirements or prerequisites.
 As we learn more about the environment, we will collaboratively edit the **Writeboard** to update it with the most relevant data.

 For example, on |chef private| installation engagements, a **Writeboard** is created to track any changes to server specifications, and to keep notes during the engagement.